-I) Sexual Harassment and Misconduct
+l) Sexual Harassment and Misconduct

-- No member of the CSHL community shall engage in violations of the Laboratory's Policy for the Prevention of and Response to Sex Discrimination, Sexual Harassment, and Sexual Violence Against Students incorporated herein, which includes the following:
+- No member of the CSHL community shall engage in violations of the Laboratory's Interim Policy and Procedures for Allegations of Title IX Sexual Harassment Policy and Procedures for Allegations of Title IX Sexual Harassment or the Laboratory's Equal Opportunity and Discrimination, Harassment, and Retaliation Prevention Policy incorporated herein, which includes the following:

-- 1. Gender-based discrimination;
+- 1.Gender-based discrimination;

-- 2. Sexual Harassment;
+- 2.Sexual Harassment;

-- 3. Sexual Assault;
+- 3.Sexual Assault;

 - 4. Sexual Misconduct;

 - 5. Stalking;

 - 6. Dating and domestic violence.